 Most of the time, the “action” will be:

 - Click on a specific link (URL) that will lead the victim to a specific Phishing website and then, “do something” when he gets to the website such as provide personal details, deposits money to a bank account, download the specific file and so on.

-What are the “thing” that the attacker asks from the victim to do?
+What is the “thing” that the attacker asks the victim to do?

 Theoretically, there are endless options for the “things” that the hostile element can ask from to a victim to do.
 In reality, there are two major “request” that the hostile element asks most of the time: